 Let me start by saying that I appreciate what the IBA do, and how they are run.
-They are a volunteer based organisation who charge the absolute bear minimum to cover their fixed operating costs, and rely heavily upon volunteer time and energy to operate.
+They are a volunteer based organisation who charge the absolute bare minimum to cover their fixed operating costs, and rely heavily upon volunteer time and energy to operate.

 Ride verifications are charged, but only when they pass an initial level of scrutiny; by paying for a verification effort you are not paying for the result, you are contributing towards the overall costs of the organisation.